myint/cppclean/README.rst

 cppclean attempts to find problems in C++ source that slow development in large code bases, for example various forms of unused code.
-Unused code can be unused functions, methods, data members, types, etc to unnecessary #include directives. .nnecessary #includes can cause considerable extra compiles increasing the edit-compile-run cycle.
+Unused code can be unused functions, methods, data members, types, etc to unnecessary #include directives.
+Unnecessary #includes can cause considerable extra compiles increasing the edit-compile-run cycle.

 The project home page is: http://code.google.com/p/cppclean/